AaditTatake/ToyMarket/README.md

 > **Can propositional logic be used to formalize, analyze, and improve a simple rule-based trading decision system?**

-More specifically, the project studies:
+More specifically, the project investigates:

 - whether the naive system is logically coherent
 - whether it can produce conflicting outputs